voedger/voedger-internals/server/jobs.md

 ## Principles

 - Job is triggered by time events
+- Jobs are controlled by Schedulers
+- Jobs are executed per ApplicationWorkspaces
 - Time events are not kept in logs (PLog, WLog)
 - Job state scope is almost the same as the Projector scope
   - +JobContext